adiralashiva8/robotframework-metrics/README.md

     > Assumption __Python__ already installed in machine

     If you were using latest python.
-Please upgrade robotframework to generate report
+Upgrade robotframework to generate report

     > Update Robot Framework
     ``` pip install --pre --upgrade robotframework ```